 Defective e-cigarette batteries have caused some fires and explosions, which exposes the user to the risk of serious injury and burns.

-If you’re worried about your child, it’s a good idea to see your family doctor.
+If you’re worried about your child, or if your child needs support to quit vaping, it’s a good idea to see your GP.

 The Victorian Poisons Information Centre (VPIC) has information on what to do when someone has been poisoned, overdosed or made a mistake with their medication.
 When you call the VPIC, trained staff will give you first aid information, and tell you if you need to call an ambulance or refer you to a doctor for treatment.